syncfusion-content/uwp-docs/uwp/Pivot-Client/Relational/Expression-Field.md

 # Expression Fields in UWP Pivot Client

-The SfPivotClient supports adding expression field at runtime by using the expression field dialog.
+The Pivot Client supports adding expression field at runtime by using the expression field dialog.

 **Adding an expression field**